ros2/ros2_documentation/source/Tutorials/Demos/Logging-and-logger-configuration.rst

 .. warning::

     Currently, there is a limitation that `get_logger_levels` and `set_logger_levels` services are not thread-safe.
     This means that you need to ensure that only one thread is calling the services at a time.
-    This limitation will be removed.
+    Please see details to https://github.com/ros2/rcutils/issues/397

 Using the logger config component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^